 It shall be the policy of the District that a reasonable cooperative effort is maintained between the school administration and law enforcement agencies.
 Law enforcement officials may be summoned in order to conduct an investigation of alleged criminal conduct on the school premises or during a school-sponsored activity or to maintain the educational environment.
 Law enforcement officials shall be contacted as required by the Michigan Revised School Code.
 They may also be summoned for the purpose of maintaining or restoring order when the presence of such officers is necessary to prevent injury to persons or property.
 Administrators have the responsibility and the authority to determine when the presence and assistance of law enforcement officers are necessary within their respective jurisdictions.
-We are pleased to partner with the Muskegon County Sheriff's Department and from time to time they may use our facilities for training purposes.
+We are pleased to partner with many law enforcement agencies of Muskegon and Oceana Counties, and from time to time they may use our facilities for training purposes.